The Nick Darke Award 2020

 - Please submit a full stage play script (minimum of 45 minutes in length, no maximum) and a one-page synopsis about the play in PDF format to: email@example.com.
 Confirmation of receipt of entry will be sent by email.

 - All submissions should be entered anonymously.
 Do not include a name, address or email on the script.
-Please put contact details in the email with your submission.
+Please provide contact details in the email with your submission.

 - The application must be made in English.

-- The competition is open to all national and international writers aged 16 and over.
+- The competition is open to all UK and European writers aged 16 and over.

 - The writer must be the sole original author.
 The competition is not open to collaborations.

-- We do not accept submissions that have previously been produced, had a rehearsed reading or won other competitions.
+- We do not accept submissions of scripts that have previously been produced or won other competitions.

 - We do not accept submissions of scripts previously entered into the Nick Darke Award.

 - Late or incomplete entries will not be considered.